Donald Trump Pee Pee Tape And More: Alec Baldwin And SNL Skewer Trump News Conference On Steve Harvey, Obamacare and Golden Showers

 It’s safe to say that last night’s Donald Trump pee pee tape skit on SNL featuring Alec Baldwin as Donald Trump might have been the funniest lampooning of the incoming president that SNL has done so far.
-Baldwin – always awesome as Trump – re-created this week’s pre-presidential news conference, while also pouring on plenty about the Trump “golden showers” scandal The Associated Press reported on this week.
+Baldwin – always awesome as Trump – re-created this week’s pre-presidential news conference, while also pouring on plenty about the Trump “golden showers” scandal the Associated Press reported on this week.

 Press: "If you repeal ACA many will die."